moo-the-cow/belamooi/README.md

 this has to be done ON the jetson:

+you might wanna install samba so that you can access it via network share on windows and edit files with an editor of your choice

 put all files into a directory like /home/[username]/docker/belaui

 modify the `data/BelaUI.json` to your actual environment stuff (IP, etc.)